 This is a very old recipe, there is even a recipe from the 17th century in Vienna’s town hall.
 Today you can find apfelstrudel in practically every Austrian café and bakery.

-#31 The Sacher torte is completely different, both in content and in origin.
-It was invented in 1832 in Vienna by Franz Sacher and consists of a dense chocolate cake with two layers of apricot jam between the chocolate icing and the cake.
+#31 The Sacher torte is completely different in content and origin.
+Franz Sacher invented it in 1832 in Vienna and consists of a dense chocolate cake with two layers of apricot jam between the chocolate icing and the cake.
 Traditionally it is served with unsweetened whipped cream.